-Climate-Smart Livestock Management Training for Project Participants
+Improved Animal Management Training for Project Participants

-Purpose: The purpose of climate-smart livestock management training is to equip project participants with the skills and knowledge necessary for appropriate animal management practices for increasing the production and productivity of their animals.
-This training will help participants understand the basic minimum requirements for improved animal management, identify the gaps in their existing animal management practices and make plans for improvements.
+Purpose: The purpose of Improved Animal Management (IAM) training is to equip project participants with skills, and knowledge necessary for appropriate animal management practices for increasing the production and productivity of their animals.
+This training will help participants to understand the basic minimum requirements for improved animal management, identify the gaps in their existing animal management practices and make plans for the improvements

-Strategies: The following strategies are recommended for the development and implementation of climatesmart livestock management training to the project participants.
+Strategies: The following strategies are recommended for the development and implementation of the improved animal management training to the project participants.

-- · As part of the project requirements, all project participants should undergo IAM training. - Design a training curriculum aligned with the principles of adult learning, and design modules and extension materials according to livestock species in the respective country program. - Identify training service providers from within or outside of the communities and provide them orientation or guidance so that the delivery of the training to participants becomes more effective.
-Priority should be given to CAVEs/ extension staff/ co-mentoring (peer to peer learning) team to enhance this training with community facilitators or others. - · All trainings should be conducted in the local language. - Regular refresher training can be offered through group meetings or hands-on community training methodologies focusing on the specific needs and interests of the project participants.
+- As part of the project requirements, all project participants should undergo IAM (Improve Animal Management) training. - Design the training curriculum in line with principles of adult learning, and design modules and extension materials according to livestock species in respective country program. - Identify training service providers from within or outside of the communities and provide them orientation or guidance so that the delivery of the training to participants becomes more effective.
+Priority should be given to CAVEs/extension staff/co-mentoring (peer to peer learning) team to enhance this training with community facilitators or others. - All trainings should be conducted in the local language. - Regular refresher training can be offered through group meetings or hands-on community training methodologies focusing on specific needs and interests of the project participants.